-High school students enrolled in Sarasota County district schools, including charter schools, in grades 11 and 12 (beginning in the fall of the 11th grade year) may enroll in DE coursework on an SCF campus.
-Students attending Pine View may only take 2 DE courses per school year including (Fall, Spring and Summer Terms).
+Students enrolled in Sarasota County district schools, including charter schools, may enroll in DE coursework on an SCF campus.
+Students attending Pine View in grades 11 and 12 may only take 2 DE courses per school year (including, Fall, Spring and Summer Terms).

-High school students must:
+Students must:

-- 1. Have a minimum unweighted 3.0.cumulative grade point average (GPA). - Achieve a qualifying score on the SAT, ACT, FCAT or PERT by the published deadlines.
+- 1. Have a minimum unweighted 3.0.cumulative grade point average (GPA). - 2.
+Achieve a qualifying score on the SAT, ACT, FCAT or PERT by the published deadlines.
 Test scores are valid for 2 years from the date of testing. - 3.
-Students must maintain a high school GPA of 3.0 (unweighted) to remain eligible for the College Dual Enrollment and Early Admissions Accelerated Programs. - 4.
-Students must earn a "C" or better in all attempted dual enrollment classes in order to remain eligible for the program. - 5.
-The student must meet all Early College published deadlines. - 6.
-The student must satisfy any course prerequisites as required by the current SCF catalog. - 7.
-The student must be enrolled in at least one (1) course at the high school and are permitted to take a maximum of two courses per term on an SCF campus.
+Must maintain a high school GPA of 3.0 (unweighted) to remain eligible for the College Dual Enrollment and Early Admissions Accelerated Programs. - 4.
+Must earn a "C" or better in all attempted dual enrollment classes in order to remain eligible for the program. - 5.
+Must meet all Early College published deadlines. - 6.
+Must satisfy any course prerequisites as required by the current SCF catalog. - 7.
+Must be enrolled in at least one (1) course at the high school and are permitted to take a maximum of two courses per term on an SCF campus. - 8.
+Must follow district acceleration guidelines.

-Students must enroll in SCF courses that are worth at least 3 college credits.
-This equates to .5 high school credits.
 The dual enrollment student receives both high school and college credit upon successful completion of the course(s).
 For the high school academic record, DE courses are weighted the same as IB, AP, AICE and Honors courses.
 Since college credit is awarded, this grade will remain a part of the college academic transcript as well as the high school academic transcript.